Bud Bar

 Bud Bar is an artificial reef near Boynton Beach, Florida.
-It was created when M/S Havel, a 169 ft long German freighter that was used to haul goods between Florida, the Bahamas, and Haiti, was sunk in 95 ft of water on July 16, 1987.
+It was created when MS Havel, a 169 ft long German freighter that was used to haul goods between Florida, the Bahamas, and Haiti, was sunk in 95 ft of water on July 16, 1987.
 The ship was renamed Budweiser Bar or Bud Bar because the company donated money to sink the ship.